 The following information is needed with an initial application from an organization, along with a separate description of the project for which the grant is requested and any estimates of cost of completion.
 As a general rule, the Foundation only funds capital project activities; however, it would consider start-up charitable initiatives that incur one-time costs.
 Grants can only be given for charitable projects and generally only to organizations certified as tax exempt under Internal Revenue regulations and have a tax-exempt certificate, or governmental organizations.

 Unless there is an emergency, grants from the Foundation are considered on a quarterly basis with the deadline for grant requests for each calendar quarter being on or about February 1st, May 1st, August 1st, and November 1st for each respective quarter .
 This permits the Foundation Grant committee to review and analyze all requests.
-Mr. Fred Normand is the current Chair of the Grants Committee and either he or a member of his committee may you concerning the request and any questions the committee might have.
+Roberta Cavano is the current Chair of the Grants Committee and either she or a member of her committee may contact you concerning the request and any questions the committee might have.
 Emergency requests may be considered in advance of the deadline, but because of the limited funds available, the Foundation Directors prefer to review all requests at the same time each quarter.
 Note that it is the policy of the Foundation to refrain from grants for operating expenses.

 A special fund, the Stevens - Kingsley Fund, generally only approves grants from its fund allocation in December of each year.
 Larger grant requests are generally referred to its advisory board for consideration in the fall of each year and applications of this type should be submitted to the Foundation not later than November 1st of each year.